Bitcoin-Calendar/calendar-api-db/README.md

 -   Fetching events by specific tags.
 -   Language support for event content (English and Russian).
 -   Rate limiting and API key authentication.
+-   Full-text search functionality on event titles, descriptions, and tags.

+## API Endpoints

+A brief overview of the main endpoints.
+For detailed information, see `docs/APIDocumentation.md`.

+-   `GET /api/events`: Lists all events with pagination.
+-   `GET /api/events/:id`: Fetches a single event by its ID.
+-   `GET /api/search?q={query}`: Performs a full-text search on events.
+-   `GET /api/tags`: Retrieves a list of all unique tags and their usage counts.
+-   `GET /api/events/tags/:tag`: Gets events associated with a specific tag.

 ## Documentation